HIllya51/LunaTranslator/docs/en/embedtranslate.md

 ![img](https://image.lunatranslator.org/zh/embed/okembed.png)

-However, you may find that the embedded text is in Traditional Chinese, you can uncheck **Convert characters to Traditional/Japanese** in the **Embed Settings**.

-> This is because **for many old Japanese galgames, they use their own built-in shift-jis character set processing and cannot correctly handle Chinese characters.
-By converting Chinese characters to similar Traditional/Japanese characters, the occurrence of garbled text can be reduced, so it is set to automatically convert Simplified Chinese to Traditional Chinese by default**.
-If garbled text appears after unchecking this setting, please restore it.
+For many ancient Japanese galgames, they used their built-in shift ji character set to process Chinese characters correctly.
+You can try **converting Chinese characters to traditional/Japanese characters** to reduce the occurrence of garbled characters.

 For newer game engines and most English games, Unicode character sets such as utf-8 or utf-16 are generally used (such as **KiriKiri**, **Renpy**, **TyranoScript**, **RPGMakerMV**, etc.), and even if garbled text appears, it is usually a font issue, not a character set issue.